Ultimate San Sebastian Travel Guide

 Is San Sebastian Spain Safe to Visit?

+San Sebastian’s crime rate is considered very low.
 I never felt unsafe in San Sebastian as a solo female traveler, even when walking around at night.

-Solo Travel Tips
+Spain Travel Tips

 Have WhatsApp on your mobile device(s).
 Many smaller establishments and activity/tourism offices use this as a method of communication making it easier to make inquiries or booking and learn, or notify, of any scheduling changes.

-San Sebastian Travel Packing Essentials
+San Sebastian Packing Essentials

-I’m not one to tell someone else how to pack, but there definitely some solo travel essentials I would recommend taking on your travel to San Sebastian, like the following.
+I’m not one to tell someone else how to pack, but here are travel essentials I would recommend taking on your trip to San Sebastian to make your trip easier while being friendlier to the environment.

 The San Sebastian city center is walking distance to all of the best things to do in San Sebastian, including shopping, dining and nightlife, as well as the transportation points.
 I believe it’s the best area to stay in San Sebastian as you’re minutes from everything.

-Of course, you can stay outside the city center, but then you may be adding transportation costs and time to your solo travel itinerary.
+Of course, you can stay outside the city center, but then you may be adding transportation costs and time to your travel itinerary.

 San Sebastian Hotels and More